Degra02/apcm/exercises/antechamber/outsourced.typ

 Only the legitimate client may upload documents, perform searches, or request updates.
 ]
 #sr[Secure Client–Server Communication][
-All communication must use secure channels (TLS), despite encryption at rest.
+All communication must use secure channels, despite encryption of data at rest.
 ]

 === Threat Mitigation
 #sr[Resistance to Traffic Analysis][
 The system should minimize information leakage through message size, timing, or frequency.
 ]
-#sr[Compromise Containment][
+#sr[Compromise Resilience][
-If the client device is compromised, the attacker should not be able to derive the plaintext or reveal past queries (e.g., key rotation or forward-secure key updates).
+If the client device is compromised, the attacker should not be able to derive the plaintext or reveal past queries (e.g. key rotation or forward-secure key updates).
 ]

 == Functional Requirements

 #update()

 In this section, we outline the functional requirements for the outsourced sensitive database system.